syncfusion-content/javascript-docs/js/Diagram/Group.md

 ## Editing a Group

 To edit a group, select the corresponding group.
 You can apply the following features on Group for editing.
 For example, resizing a group, automatically resizes its child objects to fit the selection area.

-_Editing a Group_

 <table>
 <tr>